-Jason was looking over the newspaper classified want ads as he sat at the kitchen table.
-David was across from him doing his homework.
+Jason was looking over the newspaper classified employment ads as he sat at the kitchen table.
+David was across from him doing homework.

 “Anything promising?” father asked from the living room.

-“Not much,” Jason answered.
+“Not much,” Jason answered as he stared at the grid of small rectangles and abbreviated text.
 “A lot of the same old stuff.”

 “Budget cuts because of the Cold War ending would be my guess.”

 “Yeah, that’s what I’m thinking,” Jason agreed.
 “I guess we’ll need another war to get things going again,” he added half seriously.

 “Doesn’t the county building have a job center?”
 David asked.

 “I checked it out, most of it’s part time work,” Jason said, “and nothing that pays enough.”

 “I need a permanent job,” Jason replied.
 “Those temp jobs don’t pay much anyhow.”

 “I should look for a new job myself,” David said.
 “I’m getting tired of the fast food scene.”